c-14/nyupdate/README.md

 nyupdate
 ========

-Tracks RSS-Feeds from nyaa.se and adds new torrents to a program of your choice.
+Tracks RSS-Feeds from nyaa.si and adds new torrents to a program of your choice.

 Depends on:
 	feedparser